open2c/cooler/docs/cli.rst

       dump         Dump a contact matrix.
       info         Display file info and metadata.
-      list         List all Coolers inside a COOL file. load         Load a contact matrix.
-      makebins     Generate fixed-width genomic bins.
+      list         List all Coolers inside a COOL file. load         Load a pre-binned contact matrix into a COOL... makebins     Generate fixed-width genomic bins.
       merge        Merge multiple contact matrices with...
       show         Display a contact matrix.